Tips for Booking Flights Online

 Price

-Online travel agencies (OTA's) show the best price across multiple air carriers.
+Online travel agencies (OTAs) show the best price across multiple air carriers.
 But note that these prices can fluctuate hourly or daily, sometimes based on the device you are searching on.
-But OTA's cut deals with airlines directly at times, meaning they tend to promote fares that make them the most money, vs what might save you the most.
+But OTAs cut deals with airlines directly at times, meaning they tend to promote fares that make them the most money, vs. what might save you the most.

 In addition, you may find a great deal through an OTA only to find hidden fees and taxes at the end of the booking process.

 Traditional travel agents may offer exclusive deals and offers that you may not find on the internet.
 You pay exactly the same price you are quoted, and you stay 100% confident that you’re enjoying a great deal.
-The downside is you typically have to find and visit (of call) their local location.
+The downside is you typically have to find and visit (or call) their local location.

 Airline sites usually offer the best fares for their flights (as well as their partner carriers), but this isn't always the case.
-Be aware of the 'guaranteed lowest fare' claims, as this does not mean their fares are the lowest (it just means that in the rare cases where you might find a better deal, the airline would be required to provide you the fare you found - but rest assured its not an easy process).
+Be aware of the 'guaranteed lowest fare' claims, as this does not mean their fares are the lowest (it just means that in the rare cases where you might find a better deal, the airline would be required to provide you the fare you found - but rest assured, it’s not an easy process).

 Customization & Personalization